-Voluntary withdrawal: Students wishing to withdraw completely from the college initiate the process by contacting the Student Life Office (AD 14).
-The Dean of Students will direct the withdrawal process, including official notification to the academic advisor, registrar, resident director (if residence-hall student), Accounting Office, and Financial Aid Office.
+Voluntary withdrawal: Students wishing to withdraw completely from the college initiate the process by contacting the Associate VP for Enrollment and Retention (AD 12).
+The Associate VP will direct the withdrawal process, including official notification to the academic advisor, registrar, resident director (if residence-hall student), Accounting Office, and Financial Aid Office.
 Students who only reduce their hours of enrollment must contact their academic advisor and the registrar.